+Depending on your claim, you may be able to take legal action against the insurance provider.
 As a first step, make sure you get legal advice from one of the following:

 If your claim succeeds, the insurance company may have to provide you with compensation or agree to sell you insurance at a fair rate.

-This information was published in August 2015.
-We will revise it in 2018.
+This information was published in April 2018.
+We will revise it in 2021.

 References are available on request.
 If you would like to reproduce any of this information, see our page on permissions and licensing.